-Just as we leave the majority of work until a time limit, so too is our attitude towards life in general.
+Just like we leave most work incomplete until the very end, we are at risk of treating our lives the same way.
 But unlike any other deadline, death has no sure time.
-If we wait for it to come closer before living seriously, we may be too late.
+If we wait for it to come close before living seriously, we may be too late.

-Thus, those who realize that death can come at any time lead the best lives.
+And so, those who realize death can come at any time lead the best lives.
 To be like them we must understand the reality of death.

-Many people understand something only after experiencing it themselves.
+The challenge is, many people understand something only after experiencing first hand.
 It’s a great method of learning.
 But we can’t delay preparing for death right until we experience it!